gan-of-culture/decensor-chan/README.md

 ## Installing Hent-AI

-Is used to dectect and apply a mask to the censored part of your image(s) using green (0,255,0).
+It's used to dectect and apply a mask to the censored part of your image(s) using green (0,255,0).

 First download the latest release from [GitHub](https://github.com/natethegreate/hent-AI/releases/download/v1.6.9/hent-AI_1_6_9.7z).
 After that's done you need to extract the .7z file you just downloaded.